Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-agnostic OOD Detection

-Feature shaping is emerging as a prominent area of research focus.
-This methodology entails the refinement of intermediate representations—specifically, the intermediate features—within the forward propagation phase of the model.
-The salient advantage of this approach lies in its non-disruptive nature concerning the original classification results, coupled with its simplicity and efficacy.
-Building upon this foundation, ViM ~\citep{wang2022vim} simultaneously considers the roles of features, logits, and probabilities, constructing virtual logits to aggregate information for decision-making.
-By decomposing the features of the penultimate layer in a neural network, it identifies the null space that is irrelevant to classification but exhibits exceptional performance in OOD detection.
-Its computation formula can be expressed in the following form:
+Feature shaping refines intermediate features during forward propagation, offering a simple and effective way to enhance OOD detection without affecting original classification results.
+Building on this, ViM~\citep{wang2022vim} integrates features, logits, and probabilities by constructing virtual logits, and leverages the penultimate layer’s null space—irrelevant to classification yet highly effective for OOD detection.
+Its computation of score $S$ can be expressed in the following form: